janosh/thermo/readme.md

 ### Locally

-Run any of the files in under [`src/notebooks`](https://github.com/janosh/thermo/tree/master/src/notebooks).
-The recommended way to work with this project is using [VS Code](https://code.visualstudio.com) along with its [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
-You'll see the results of running those files rendered in [VS Code's interactive window](https://code.visualstudio.com/docs/python/jupyter-support-py) (similar to Jupyter in purpose and functionality).
+Run any of the files in [`src/notebooks`](https://github.com/janosh/thermo/tree/master/src/notebooks).
+The recommended way to work with those files is using [VS Code](https://code.visualstudio.com) and its [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+You'll see the results of running those files [in an interactive window](https://code.visualstudio.com/docs/python/jupyter-support-py) (similar to Jupyter).

-In VS Code, you'll probably want to add the following setting for local module imports to work and for code changes in imported modules to be auto-reloaded into the active Jupyter session:
+You'll probably want to add the following VS Code settings for local module imports to work and for code changes in imported modules to be auto-reloaded into the interactive session:

 ```json
 "python.dataScience.runStartupCommands": [